 In addition, practicing a vegan or vegetarian diet and knowing very little about the importance of the proper nutrients to add into their diet to avoid a deficiency.

-Top 7 Signs of a Deficiency in Micronutrients
+Top 7 Signs Of A Deficiency in Micronutrients

 Here are the top 7 signs to note that you might have a micronutrient deficiency.